peterosterlund2/droidfish/README.md

 game mode that was used before analysis mode was enabled is restored.

+# Playing strength

+For engines that can reduce their playing strength using the UCI_LimitStrength and UCI_Elo options, it is possible to specify the engine playing strength by opening the *Left drawer menu* and selecting *Set Engine Strength*.
+Both built-in engines (*Stockfish* and *CuckooChess*) can reduce their playing strength.

+The available Elo range can be different for different engines.
+If *Stockfish* is playing too strong even on the lowest setting, consider switching to the *CuckooChess* engine which is able to play at a much weaker level.
+At the lowest setting, *CuckooChess* plays random legal moves so it should be usable also for an absolute beginner.

+The selected playing strength is shown in the title bar after the engine name.

+Playing strength changes take effect the next time the engine starts to think about a move.

+The playing strength setting is only used in game playing mode.
+When the engine is in analysis mode, full strength is always used.

 # The move list text area

 The move list keeps a record of moves played during a game and during analysis.